Keynote Speaker on

 • Doctor of Clinical Psychology

-• Licensed Psychologist in Texas, Supervisor
+• Licensed Psychologist in Texas and Oregon, Supervisor

 • Pediatric Therapy and Assessment